Avngrstark62/Clown/README.md

 This project was inspired by modern social media platforms and built as a personal learning project.
 Feel free to fork and modify it as needed!

 ## 📝 License
 This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Avngrstark62/Clown/blob/main/LICENSE) file for details.

 ## ✨ Contact Me